fastlane/fastlane/fastlane/lib/fastlane/actions/docs/snapshot.md

 First make sure to have a `Snapfile` (you get it for free when running `fastlane snapshot init`)

-The `Snapfile` can contain all the options that are also available on `fastlane snapshot --help`
+The `Snapfile` can contain all the options that are also available on `fastlane action snapshot`

 ```ruby